kassteele/Nowcasting/README.md

 Here you can download R code and example data to reproduce the results from the paper **Nowcasting the number of new symptomatic cases during infectious disease outbreaks using constrained P-spline smoothing** by Jan van de Kassteele, Paul Eilers and Jacco Wallinga.
-The paper is currently under review for [Epidemiology](https://journals.lww.com/epidem/pages/default.aspx).
+The paper has been accepted for publication in [Epidemiology](https://journals.lww.com/epidem/pages/default.aspx).

 Below is a worked example.
 We produce a nowcast for Augst 10, 2013, just